 Security is essential, both in the home and for commercial and industrial properties, and the basic security device is the lock.
 We all have locks on doors, windows – and on garages, cars and perhaps sheds and outbuildings – as well as at the office, factory or wherever your business may be.

-Sometimes, you put the key in the lock, and it won’t turn.
+Whether you have the best high security padlock or not, sometimes, you put the key in the lock, and it won’t turn.
 Your immediate response is to call out a locksmith.

 However, even professional outfits such as Berkshire Expert Locksmiths – a leading locksmiths Reading residents can use in an emergency – will advise you that there are 5 things you can try before you go down that route.
 Let’s have a look at what they are.

 Before we go on, it might be worth noting down the name and number of the locksmith Reading service we mentioned, in case none of the following gets you out of your predicament!

 Try These Before You Pick Up the Phone